 Chartio’s Google Sheets connection allows you to automatically import Google Sheets to your account and use them like you would any other data source.
 A spreadsheet corresponds to a database, and worksheets correspond to tables.
-Any updates made to rows in your Sheets data will be immediately queryable in Chartio.
+Any updates made to rows in your Sheets data are immediately queryable in Chartio.

 1. Preparing your Google Sheet